 What’s more, 95% of 18-to-29-year-olds have a positive response to receiving personal cards and letters.
 Notably this generation will wield a combined $1.4 trillion in spending power by 2020, as reported by Accenture.

-At the end of this exercise, I was very happy to report to our client that direct mail + landing pages makes a lot of dollars and sense.
+At the end of this exercise, I was very happy to provide our client with countless benefits to multichannel integration.
+And we demonstrated how direct mail + landing pages makes a lot of dollars and sense.